Wondering what to buy from Azure Standard? See why these are our on our frequently re-ordered list.

 Organic popcorn

 These are the best popcorn kernels we’ve found.
-I’ve avoided microwave popcorn in the bags for years because of the toxins.
+I’ve avoided microwave popcorn in the bags for years because of the icky ingredients in them.

 But we do cheat a little and make popcorn in a silicone popcorn maker in the microwave.